gilt/ubar/README.md

   windows_app_deep_link : 'gilt://'
 });
 ````
 Ubar by default uses vanilla [Handlebars](http://handlebarsjs.com/) for templating and [reqwest](https://github.com/ded/reqwest) for asynchronously loading the banner templates.
 Ubar allows you to use other templating modules by passing renderTemplate and loadTemplate methods during the ubar init.
-Ubar expects these methods to return an A+ Promise.
+Ubar expects these methods to return an [A+ Promise](https://promisesaplus.com/) (ubar uses [when](https://github.com/cujojs/when) be default).
 ````
 ubar.init({
   renderTemplate : function () { console.log('I render templates and return a Promise.');},